 Travelling to Scottsdale you won’t find any better than Anabel’s of Scottsdale.
 The National Trust classified gardens are simply stunning and you’ll love looking across the wisteria-draped verandah from your cosy bedroom.
 Willowlodge is another well regarded hotel in Scottsdale, with excellent feedback.

 Many road trippers like to divert from the Lap of Tasmania route to see the gorgeous village of Lilydale (make sure you walk to Lilydale Falls!).
-For an exceptional experience we recommend The Trig at Mt Arthur, or the sprawling comfort of Plover’s Ridge Country Retreat.
+For an exceptional experience I recommend The Trig at Mt Arthur, or the lovely Karoola Cottage.

-If you’re looking for a campground with a fantastic view, then we recommend Bridport Seaside Caravan Park.
+If you’re looking for a campground with a fantastic view, then I recommend Bridport Seaside Caravan Park.
 Or for free camping near the attractions of Lilydale, why not stay at Lilydale Falls Reserve?

 Summer temperatures typically range from 12°C at night up to 21°C during the day.